A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Wave Equation in the Time Domain

+By assuming causality for the solution \( p_+ \) in Eq.~\eqref{eq:wave4} over the time interval \( (t_0, t_1) \), where \( t_0 \to -\infty \) and \( t_1 \to +\infty \), and by applying the causality condition for the Green's function \( g_+ \) in Eq.~\eqref{eq:greens3}, the solution procedure remains identical to that described in Section~\ref{sec:gr-pri}.
+However, the integral in Eq.~\eqref{eq:gr-th2} is now evaluated over the external region \( \nu^+ \) rather than \( \nu \).

+As before, the first term on the left-hand side of Eq.~\eqref{eq:gr-th2} vanishes due to the causality of $p_+$ and $g_+$, and the contribution from the surface at infinite radius also vanishes, as discussed in Section~\ref{sec:gr-pri}.
+Consequently, the field $p_+$ in the solution space $\nu^+$ satisfies the following integral equation \cite{Devaney}:

-where $\bn'$ is a unit vector normal to the surface $\partial \nu$ and directed outward from the interior volume $\nu$ to the exterior volume $\nu^{\mathcal{C}}$ in which the solution is sought.
-In Eq. \eqref{eq:kh}, the formula for the exterior volume is called \textit{first Helmholtz identity}, and describes a solution wavefield outside the chosen surface $\partial \nu$ bounding the source volume $\nu_s$ as a function of the field and its outward-directed normal derivative over that surface.
-The formula for the internal volume is called \textit{second Helmholtz identity}, and is a homogeneous integral equation, which establishes a dependence between the field and its normal derivative over the surface $\partial \nu$.
-Because of the dependence established by the \textit{second Helmholtz identity} over the surface $\partial \nu$, the \textit{first Helmholtz identity} is an over-determined problem.
-Therefore, boundary conditions must be imposed to make this formula well-determined.
-This requires that the integrand in the \textit{Kirchhoff-Helmholtz} formula \eqref{eq:kh} be a function of only the wavefield, only its normal derivative, or a linear combination of both.
-These can be satisfied by imposing \textit{Dirichlet}, \textit{Neumann} or \textit{Mixed} boundary conditions, respectively.
+where $dS' := dS(\bx')$ denotes the elemental surface area at position $\bx'$, and $\bn$ is the unit normal vector to the surface $\partial \nu$, oriented outward from the interior volume $\nu$ toward the exterior region $\nu^+$.

+In Eq.~\eqref{eq:kh}, the formula for the exterior volume is known as the \textit{first Helmholtz identity}.
+It expresses the wavefield \( p_+ \) outside the surface \( \partial \nu \) in terms of the field and its normal derivative on \( \partial \nu \).
+In the corresponding formula for the interior volume, referred to as the \textit{second Helmholtz identity}, the right-hand side vanishes, establishing a dependence between the field and its normal derivative on \( \partial \nu \).
+This dependence allows the integrand in Eq.~\eqref{eq:kh} to be reformulated solely in terms of either the wavefield or its normal derivative.
+These conditions are enforced by imposing \textit{Dirichlet} or \textit{Neumann} boundary conditions, leading to the \textit{dipole} and \textit{monopole} integral formulas, respectively.